One of the coolest parts about traveling to Mexico City is exploring its incredible neighborhoods (there are over 350!).

-Pro tip: If you’re (gasp) tired of the Mexican food fare, check out Little Seoul, Mexico City’s Koreatown.
+Benefit from local insider knowledge.
+Our trip planners tell us that if you’re (gasp) tired of the Mexican food fare, check out Little Seoul, Mexico City’s Koreatown.
 It’s located mostly in and around Zona Rosa.

 Like the nearby Juarez neighborhood, San Rafel is on the upswing.
-The mansions from its glory days still largely remain, which result in an eclectic architectural vibe.
+The mansions from its glory days still largely remain, which results in an eclectic architectural vibe.
 There’s tons of great food, including the mouth-watering Mercado San Cosme.

 Even though it’s under the radar, San Rafael is considered to be fairly safe.

-Among the best things to see in this neighborhood are Palacio Nacional, where the president works, Zocalo Square, where all big national events or holidays are celebrated, Catedral Metropolitana, the city’s enormous historic cathedral, and the just-adjacent (and absolutely amazing) ruins of the ancient Aztec city of Tenochtitlan.
+Among the best things to see in this neighborhood are Palacio Nacional, where the president works, Zocalo Square, where all big national events or holidays are celebrated, Catedral Metropolitana, the city’s enormous historic cathedral, and the just-adjacent (and absolutely incredible) ruins of the ancient Aztec city of Tenochtitlan.

 Centro Historico is pretty safe, especially during the day.
 At night, take care to not wander into some of the surrounding neighborhoods, which have dicier reputations.